pierrick-jeanjean/personal-blog/_posts/recipes-serie/01-january-sides/2025-01-01-braised-endives.markdown

 ### Ingredients (for 3 persons):
 - 3 endives
-- 1 tablespoon butter
+- 15g butter
-- 1/2 tablespoon sugar
+- 7g sugar
 - 1/2 lemon (juice)
 - Salt and pepper to taste
 - Optional: a splash of white wine or chicken broth